 (b) each of the members of the Committee must be "independent" within the meaning of National Instrument 52-110 – Audit Committees;

-Each member of the Committee shall be “financially literate”.
-In order to be financially literate, a member must be able to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company’s financial statements.
+(c) all members of the Committee shall be “financially literate” in that they must be able to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Corporation’s financial statements;